MattThePerson/AsciiImageGenerator_Python/README.md

 # AsciiImageGenerator_Python

-Tool for converting images to ascii characters
+Tool for converting images to ascii characters.